 - When establishing a new starter, the presence of hooch is not a bad thing.
 It actually contains a good amount of desirable flavor.
 With an already established starter, visible hooch can be an indicator that your starter needs to be fed.
 Keep in mind that if the hooch is ever gray, cloudy and giving off a bad odor, you’ll want to drain it off before stirring.

 To see if my starter had reached full potential, I decided to bake a sourdough boule!
-Here are the results.
-As you can see… not nearly enough rise.
+The results show not nearly enough rise.
 I will have to say though, the boule had some great flavor!
 I will continue to nurture my starter over the next several days and report back once I have more conclusive results.
-Thanks for following along!
+Thanks for following along!69